 You must copy all sample files manually from the 10g folder to the 11g folder when upgrading the catalog.

 For information on the changes to the directory structure from Oracle Business Intelligence 10g to 11g, see Section 4.3, "Changes to Oracle Business Intelligence Directory Structure".

-8.1.8 Verify the Server Name in Configuration Files
+8.1.8 Verify the Upgrade of Catalog Objects